lit/lit/dev-docs/design/how-lit-works.md

 Updates are performed by iterating over the parts and values array, and calling `part._$setValue(value)`.

 What happens when a value is updated on a Part is determined by the parts themselves.
+Every single Part type will also call `resolveDirective` very early in the logic & reassign `value` to the returned value.
+This is [how directives can customize and extend how an expression renders](https://lit.dev/docs/templates/directives/).

 ### ChildPart#\_$setValue